GapiHonder/Zoom-Meeting-Auto-Join/README.md

 Warning!!!

 Your computer needs to be AWAKE and SIGNED IN for this method to work.
 If your computer is normally on, then this won’t be a problem.
-If you want the pc to wake up at some time and sign in to run this program, you need to enable these settings which I will outline.
-If your pc can start up from shutdown (e.g. RTC alarm) then you can also do that however I was not able to get this to work.
-The best way was to wake the pc from sleep and run the python script

 Sign In Settings